Why I am writing this

 Nobody books a £15,000 safari through an online checkout.
 They search, they click your ad, they browse lodges and itineraries, and then they start a conversation.
 That conversation might happen via a contact form, an email, a WhatsApp message, or a phone call.
 The booking happens days or weeks later after multiple exchanges.

 Google Ads sees the click and the website visit.
-It doesn't see the conversation, the proposal, the revisions, or the booking.
-Your most valuable campaigns — the ones generating dream-trip enquiries — get zero credit.
+It does not see the conversation, the proposal, the revisions, or the booking.
+Your most valuable campaigns, the ones generating dream-trip enquiries, get zero credit.

 The long sales cycle